 Reserves are course related materials that are set apart from the rest of the Library's collection at the request of faculty for the exclusive use of MSU students enrolled in specific courses.

 The Print Reserves collection is located behind the Circulation Desk.
-Students can locate desired materials by searching the Reserves Course Lists, organized by Instructor's name, in loose-leaf binders located at the Circulation Desk.
-Circulation Department staff will retrieve items in the Reserves collection.
+Students can locate desired materials by searching the library catalog.
+Access Services staff will retrieve items in the Reserves collection.
 Students can borrow two (2) items simultaneously.
 Materials on two (2) hour loan cannot be removed from the Library.
-Items borrowed from the Reserves collection must be returned to the Circulation Desk or placed in the Reserves book drop.
+Items borrowed from the Reserves collection must be returned to the Circulation Desk.

-Students can access E-Reserves by entering the Blackboard URL in any browser; entering the same Username and Password as their MSU webmail account (NetID); clicking the Login button; selecting the link to the course in the My Courses module; clicking the link/button (determined by the instructor) on the left panel (e.g., Course Information, Course Documents, Assignments, etc.) to view E-Reserves content; and then clicking the link to the E-Reserves document they wish to view.
+Students can access E-Reserves by entering the Canvas URL in any browser; entering the same Username and Password as their MSU webmail account (NetID); clicking the Login button; selecting the link to the course under the Courses and Groups drop down menu; clicking the link/button (determined by the instructor) on the left panel (e.g., Library eReserves, Course Information, Course Documents, Assignments, etc.) to view E-Reserves content; and then clicking the link to the E-Reserves document they wish to view.

 Through NJALN (New Jersey Academic Library Network), a consortium of academic libraries, MSU students can borrow directly from the libraries at The College of New Jersey, Kean University, New Jersey City University, New Jersey Institute of Technology, Ramapo College of New Jersey, Richard Stockton College of NJ, Rowan University, and William Paterson University upon presenting a current, valid Montclair State ID card.
 Borrowing privileges are subject to the circulation policies of the lending library.